ml-archive/nodes-php-api/README.md

 php artisan vendor:publish --provider="Nodes\Api\ServiceProvider"
 ```

-If you want to overwrite any existing config files use the `--force` paramter
+If you want to overwrite any existing config files use the `--force` parameter

 ```
 php artisan vendor:publish --provider="Nodes\Core\ServiceProvider" --force